wareed1/PointsTable/README.md

   ***
   This mode eliminates the need to use an editor to enter new swimmers.
 But the mode is there to add a few late entries, not an entire team.
 For a large team, an editor like Notepad++ is more efficient to get the information into a file and then merge the file with the swimmers database.

+  Points Table finds the next available swimmer number for you.
+If you want to override that selection and use a larger swimmer number, press F2 and follow the prompt.
+You can quit if you decide not to change the selection.

+  ***
+  **_NOTE:_**

+  You must enter a larger swimmer number.
+You use this feature if you want to add a new swim club for which you have no swimmers in the database.
+This feature lets you set swimmer numbers in range away from other clubs.

+  ***

 ### 8.8.
 Changing Swimmer Information

 Invariably, someone has a birthday before the swim meet and needs to be in a different category from the one entered in the swimmers database.
 You can change swimmer information from within Points Table without the use of an editor outside of Points Table.
 Press ```F3``` for instructions.